ayushkarnawat/rosalind/README.md

 These are my solutions to a collection of problems found on [Rosalind](http://rosalind.info/about/).
 Rosalind is a platform that allows you to learn bioinformatics from a fundamental level, allowing you to reseach theory and then apply that knowledge to solve computational problems in bioinformatics using data structures and algorithms.

 # Motivation
 Let's get to the point: I am really interested in bioinformatics and programming, but I suck at programming and am even worse at bioinformatics.
-This is a way for me to learn bioinformatics and becomes better at programming.
+This is a way for me to learn bioinformatics and become better at programming.

 # Navigating the Repo
 The files are meant to be standalone scripts, to be used with the in-built Python 3.5.2 library.